Becheler/Becheler.github.io/my_collections/_posts/2022-01-14-four-quartets.md

 And beyond our ever-present distinctiveness, do we each remember at least a bit of what we used to be when we were all one and the same *"between two waves of the sea"*?

-> Our last universal common ancestor, LUCA, from which all living being descend, is estimated to have lived not so long after our moon was born, 3 to 4.5 billions years ago, in the deep, dark sea near hydrothermal fissures.
+> Our last universal common ancestor, LUCA, from which all living beings descend, is estimated to have lived not so long after our moon was born, 3 to 4.5 billions years ago, in the deep, dark sea near hydrothermal fissures.
 These hot waters in contact with magma were rich enough in dissolved minerals to sustain organisms able to use chemical compounds rather than light as a main source of energy.